kyma-project/cli/docs/gen-docs/kyma_provision.md

 ### Options

 ```
   -h, --help   Displays help for the command.
 ```

 ### Options inherited from parent commands

 ```
-      --kubeconfig string   Specifies the path to the kubeconfig file.
-By default, Kyma CLI uses the KUBECONFIG environment variable or  "/$HOME/.kube/config" if the variable is not set.
+      --kubeconfig string   By default, Kyma CLI uses the KUBECONFIG environment variable or /$HOME/.kube/config if the variable is not set.
       --non-interactive     Enables the non-interactive shell mode.
   -v, --verbose             Displays details of actions triggered by the command.
 ```